functionless/eventual-website/docs/reference/orchestration/task.md

 # Task

-An Task is a function that can be called from within a [Workflow](./workflow.md).
+A task is a function that can be called from within a [Workflow](./workflow.md).
 Its purpose is to encapsulate integration logic such as database calls, API calls, or waiting for humans/other long-running operations to complete from within a workflow.
 Tasks provide a way to abstract away the implementation details of these integrations and allow them to be reused across different workflows.

-## Create an Task
+## Create a task

-To create an task, you will need to import the `task` function from the `@eventual/core` library:
+To create a task, you will need to import the `task` function from the `@eventual/core` library:

 ```ts
 import { task } from "@eventual/core";
 ```

-Then, you can define an task by providing a unique name and its implementation as an asynchronous function:
+Then, you can define a task by providing a unique name and its implementation as an asynchronous function:

 ```ts
 const sendEmail = task("sendEmail", async (to: string, body: string) => {